jfitisoff/insite/README.md

 # How it works

 Here's an example that shows how to open a site, navigate to a page and then interact with its contents.
-If you read further down you'll see examples showing the code that implements this example.

-The components being demonstrated here are Angular-specific but insite is framework-agnostic.
+The components being demonstrated here are Angular-specific and are identified by tag name.
+But insite is framework-agnostic and frameworks can be identified in all of the same ways that you'd identify elements using Selenium or Watir.

 If you're interested, here's the [actual page](https://material.angular.io/components/chips/overview) that the example is exercising.